Medicinal Mushrooms Fight Viral Infections

 Genital herpes is the most widespread of all sexually transmitted diseases, infecting millions of people worldwide; however, most people don’t know they have it since they have no symptoms or very mild ones (often mistaken for other skin conditions).
 However, it can become severe and cause painful genital sores.
-It is especially dangerous for pregnant women, since the virus may also harm the baby.
+The virus poses a significant danger to pregnant women and can harm the fetus.
 Official medicine offers no cure, though certain drugs may prevent or shorten the outbreaks.

-Hepatitis is the most widespread viral disease: more than 500 million people have it and 2 million people die from it every year.
+Hepatitis is highly prevalent with over 500 million cases and an annual mortality rate of 2 million..
 Over 30% of hepatitis patients acquire chronic hepatitis, which leads to cirrhosis, liver cancer, and liver failure.
 Alpha interferon injections, used since 1992, lead to sustained improvements in about 40% of cases.
-Recent therapeutic protocols (improved interferons and additional antiviral drugs) moderately improve long-term results.
+Newer therapeutic protocols (improved interferons and additional antiviral drugs) moderately improve long-term results.

 Medicinal mushrooms have also been used, in traditional medicine, against hepatitis.
-Chinese and Japanese researchers have found remarkable hepatoprotective effects – protecting liver from damage – of many medicinal mushroom compounds.
+Chinese and Japanese researchers have found remarkable hepatoprotective effects – protecting the liver from damage – for many medicinal mushroom compounds.

-From shiitake mushroom, lentinan protects the liver in animal model experiments (in vivo), and LEM improves liver function and antibody production in hepatitis B patients.
-Combined with Ganoderma lucidum (reishi) and Trametes versicolor (Turkey Tail mushroom) polysaccharides, lentinan improves and normalizes liver enzymes in mice with toxic hepatitis.
+From shiitake mushrooms, lentinan protects the liver in animal model experiments (in vivo), and LEM improves liver function and antibody production in hepatitis B patients.
+Lentinan combined with polysaccharides from Ganoderma lucidum (reishi) and Trametes versicolor (turkey tail), helps improve and normalize liver enzymes in mice with toxic hepatitis.

-Clinical trials, done at 16 Japanese clinics, have shown LEM improve the production of antibodies in chronic hepatitis B.
+16 Japanese clinics conducted clinical trials that showed that LEM improves the production of antibodies in patients with chronic hepatitis B.

-Four-month use of LEM inactivated hepatitis virus in 36.8% of chronic hepatitis patients; other studies have found it completely cured serious forms of chronic hepatitis in less than 3 months.
+Four-month use of LEM inactivated hepatitis virus in 36.8% of chronic hepatitis patients; other studies have found it completely cured advanced forms of chronic hepatitis in less than three months.

-Since Myko San’s founding in 1990 we have helped thousands of patients recover from various viral infections.
-High quality medicinal mushrooms extracts can greatly speed up recovery, limit complications, and reduce the side effects of standard antiviral therapy.
+Since Myko San’s founding in 1990, we have helped thousands of patients recover from various viral infections.
+High-quality medicinal mushroom extracts can greatly speed up recovery, limit complications, and reduce the side effects of standard antiviral therapy.

 In the last 25 years, Myko San antiviral extracts have helped patients with